srcML/srcType/README.md

 Once everything is built, go into the 'bin' folder and that's where the executable will be.

 If you'd like to run the tests, you will need to have srcML installed on your computer.
-It can be obtained here: http://www.srcml.org/downloads.html
+It can be obtained here: http://www.srcml.org/downloads.html -- make sure you use libsrcml.so as it is the only one that will work with the build script for srcType

 ***NOTICE***